-ORIGINAL: Dr. Anthony Fauci, 79, a top expert in infectious diseases, has been gaining national attention for speaking out about the highly contagious COVID-19 aka coronavirus, including some recent statements that contradict what President Donald Trump, 73, has been advising the public.
-After he criticized Trump’s way of giving the public knowledge about the virus in a recent interview with Science magazine, the immunologist and head of the National Institute of Allergy and Infectious Diseases (NIAID) was noticeably absent from a White House press briefing Trump gave about the spread of the pandemic on Mar.
+ORIGINAL: Dr. Anthony Fauci, 79, a top expert in infectious diseases, has been gaining national attention for speaking out about the highly contagious COVID-19 aka coronavirus, including some recent statements that contradict what President Donald Trump, 74, has been advising the public.
+After he criticized Trump’s way of giving the public knowledge about the virus in an interview with Science magazine, the immunologist and head of the National Institute of Allergy and Infectious Diseases (NIAID) was noticeably absent from a White House press briefing Trump gave about the spread of the pandemic on Mar.
 23.

-1.)
-His public comments about the reality of the coronavirus have been very upfront and many of them don’t match up with Trump’s comments.
+1. His public comments about the reality of the coronavirus have been very upfront and many of them don’t match up with Trump’s comments.
 One of the important things the two disagreed on was when a vaccine for the new coronavirus would be available.
 While Trump publicly said the U.S. would have a vaccine for the virus quickly, Dr. Fauci said he doesn’t expect one for another year and a half.
 In the beginning stages of the virus, Trump also said it would disappear soon while Dr. Fauci admitted he thought the world was about to have a pandemic, which the World Health Organization confirmed on March 11.

-2.)
-He thinks the coronavirus will “be bad” but not “really bad”.
+2. He thinks the coronavirus will “be bad” but not “really bad”.
 “It could be really, really bad.
 I don’t think it’s gonna be, because I think we’d be able to do the kind of mitigation,” he said on March 3.
 “It could be mild.
 I don’t think it’s going to be that mild either.
 It’s really going to depend on how we mobilize.”
 He also said that people with underlying health conditions, including the elderly, are the most at risk when it comes to the coronavirus being life-threatening.
 He said the ways the elderly can avoid this is to limit their travel and not be around large crowds.

 Dr. Anthony Fauci answers a frequently asked question about risk factors: pic.twitter.com/vm7HfBGvL5